-The Investor Rights Agreement provides Holdings and GNPK the right to designate certain of the nominees for election to the Company's Board as follows: (i) Holdings has the right to appoint (a) five nominees so long as Holdings beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owned by Holdings upon completion of the Merger (the "AE Original Amount"), (b) four nominees so long as Holdings owns 42.5% or greater, but less than 50%, of the AE Original Amount, (c) three nominees so long as Holdings owns 25% or greater, but less than 42.5%, of the AE Original Amount, (d) two nominees so long as Holdings owns 10% or greater, but less than 25%, of the AE Original Amount, and (ii) GNPK has the right to appoint (a) two nominees so long as GNPK beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owned by GNPK upon completion of the Merger (the "GNPK Original Amount") and (b) one nominee so long as GNPK owns 25% or greater, but less than 50%, of the GNPK Original Amount.
+The Investor Rights Agreement provides Holdings and GNPK the right to designate certain of the nominees for election to the Company's Board as follows: (i) Holdings has the right to appoint (a) five nominees so long as Holdings beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owned by Holdings upon completion of the Merger (the "AE Original Amount"), (b) four nominees so long as Holdings owns 42.5% or greater, but less than 50%, of the AE Original Amount, (c) three nominees so long as Holdings owns 25% or greater, but less than 42.5%, of the AE Original Amount, (d) two nominees so long as Holdings owns 10% or greater, but less than 25%, of the AE Original Amount and (e) one nominee so long as Holdings owns 50% or greater, but less than 10%, of the AE Original Amount, and (ii) GNPK has the right to appoint (a) two nominees so long as GNPK beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owned by GNPK beneficially owns 50% or greater of the total number of the Company's shares of Common Stock collectively beneficially owned by GNPK Original Amount.
 The Investor Rights Agreement also provides that Holdings and GNPK have the exclusive right to remove their respective nominees from the Board and are entitled to designate the replacement for any of their Board designees whose Board service terminates prior to the end of the director's term.
-The Investor Rights Agreement will generally terminate with respect to each party at such time that they cease to own any of our

-Common Stock, Warrants or other equity securities issuable with respect to our Common Stock and Warrants by way of conversion, dividend, stock split or other distribution, merger, consolidation, exchange, recapitalization or reclassification or similar transaction.
+The Investor Rights Agreement will generally terminate with respect to each party at such time that they cease to own any of our common stock, warrants or other equity securities issuable with respect to our common stock and warrants by way of conversion, dividend, stock split or other distribution, merger, consolidation, exchange, rec